Mohammedharoonw/Portfolio/README.md

 OR
-To run Locally follow belo steps run  below command in your terminal cloning file
+To run Locally follow belo steps

+ run  below command in your terminal cloning file

  git clone https://github.com/Mohammedharoonw/Portfolio.git

- and opne folder in vs then rum command yarn start yarn start
+ and open folder in vs then rum command yarn start

+yarn start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.